fadden/CiderPress2/Install.md

 In the shell, change to the directory where the files were unzipped.
 Then:

  - Windows: run `./cp2 version` to confirm it works.
 You will probably need to click through some security warnings.
-If you're only interested in the GUI version, just double-click `CiderPress2.exe`.
+If you're interested in the GUI version, double-click `CiderPress2.exe`.
  - Linux: the command should have been made executable when unzipped; if not, use `chmod +x cp2` to fix it.
 Run `./cp2 version` to confirm it works.
  - Mac OS: the command should have been made executable when unzipped; if not, use `chmod +x cp2`